microsoft/onnxruntime-inference-examples/c_sharp/Snpe_EP/vgg16_image_classification/README.md

 # Build & Run

 ## Windows
 1. Install [.NET 6.0](https://dotnet.microsoft.com/download/dotnet/6.0) or higher and download nuget.
+Install SDK on build machine, install Arm64 runtime on target device.
 2. Install Microsoft.ML.OnnxRuntime.Snpe nuget package from [nuget.org](https://www.nuget.org/)
    Open image_classification.csproj with Visual Studio.
 Right click on the solution and click Restore Nuget Packages if the nuget is not installed.